MixinNetwork/mixin/doc/mixin-kernel-snapshots.md

 The current Kernel snapshot version is `0x01`, which is marshaled as a special msgpack format [https://github.com/MixinNetwork/msgpack](https://github.com/MixinNetwork/msgpack) before the snapshot hash calculation.

-All snapshot related API exposed externally have and should always have a consistent JSON representation as below.
+All snapshot-related API exposed externally have and should always have a consistent JSON representation as below.

 ```json
 {